autosapien/CarND-Vehicle-Detection/README.md

 ## Discussion

-- We could extract the HOG features for the whole source image at once do and then slide windows over it to improve efficiency.
+- We could extract the HOG features for the whole source image at one go and then slide windows over it to improve efficiency.
-- Significant improvements in identifying vehicles can be made if we know that the road is curving right or left.
+- Significant improvements in identifying vehicles can be made if we know that the road curvature.
-The region of interest can modified based on the curvature of the road.
-This would lead to reduced sizes of ROIs and it would handle the identification of cars across the divider.
+The region of interest can be modified based on this curvature.
+This would lead to reduced sizes of ROIs and it would also handle the identification of cars across the divider.
-This solution already provides support for x axis cropping in the ROIs
+Our solution already provides support for x axis cropping in the ROIs.
-- This solution does not suffer from false positives but these can be further reduced by increasing the number of frames where the centroid history is stored.
-We are using 5 (with 3+ votes) here, using 10 (with 6+ votes) should solve this problem as false positives show up for only a few frames
+- Our solution does not suffer from false positives but these can be further reduced by increasing the number of frames where the centroid history is stored.
+We are using 5 (with 3+ votes) here.
+Wsing 10 (with 6+ votes) should solve this problem as false positives show up for only a few frames.
 - Once the centroid on a car is found we could get a much better bound on the car by finding its color and then looking for a bounding box with that color and saturation (cars tend to have high saturation as they are painted)
 - This method may not work realtime input as it handles about 1 frame per second.
 We would need to optimize the performance to get at least
 16 frames / sec to be able to handle realtime data.
 - It would be interesting to compare a deep learning approach with this approach.
 The deep learning approach may take longer to train but should be considerably faster on detecting images,
+- This solution may not directly work on cars at night.
+But finding such a solution should be simple as there are rules regarding the color and lamps in car tail lights.